 usic soothed the savage beast, and it will be a combination of sound and music that will soothe us.
 Anyway, what fun would a game be without sound?
 It would be like watching a killer movie such as The Matrix as a silent film!
 No loud explosions, kicking sound track, or actors talking to make the movie what it is-a total multimedia experience.

 Your game deserves the same level of experience that you have watching a movie, including music and sound effects.
-You can do all this with DirectX Audio, Microsoft's latest addition to DirectX.
-DirectX Audio is the combination of DirectSound and DirectMusic from previous versions, and although the two still remain as separate components, they are more intertwined in this release.
+You can do all this with DirectX Audio and DirectShow, the duo of multimedia-playing components of Microsoft's DirectX.